Use these marketing tactics to help you and your clients win business in your community.

 Now that you know who and where your audience is, you need to make sure you reach them.
 Build your campaigns around the audience's interests.
 Use the keywords they'll be searching for.
-Make advertisements that indicate that your client's product or service solves a problem the audience has.
+Make advertisements that explain how your product or service solves a problem the audience has.

-Find local events in your client's community and encourage them to participate.
-Have your client volunteer somewhere and wear T-shirts with their logo and other branding materials.
-Donate prizes to competitions and contests that will engage your client's audience and make them want to come back to the client for more products or services.
+Find local events in your community and participate.
+Volunteer for a cause in your community, and wear T-shirts with your logo.
+Donate prizes to competitions and contests that will engage your community, and make them want to come back to your company.

 4. Take advantage of local directories.

-An easy way to drive local traffic is to make sure that you or your clients show up in local search results.
+An easy way to drive local traffic is to make sure that you show up in local search results.
 You can do this by listing them on Yelp, Whitepages, Angie's List and other local directories.

 5. Gather and post testimonials.

 People are more likely to post negative reviews than good ones, but when you find positive feedback, be sure to share them and post them on other sites.
-When you or your clients have positive interactions with customers, encourage those customers to write and share good reviews.
+When you have positive interactions with customers, encourage those customers to write and share good reviews.

 6. Use local media.

-Don't underestimate the power of local media, especially if you or your clients are located in a small town.
+Don't underestimate the power of local media, especially if you are located in a small town.
 Local newspapers or radio stations or shows can be highly effective if you're looking to generate more foot traffic.

 7. Run local SEO campaigns.